 Due to the very nature of maths, it would seem that that subject is daunting to many students.
 Judging by the volume of websites that offer online maths help, the need for maths tutors is great and growing.

-There is no law requiring any certification or licensing to tutor in the UK.
+The good news is that there is no law requiring any certification or licensing to work as a tutor in the UK.
 Therefore, if you have the necessary skill and are passionate about numbers, shapes, equations and functions, there is nothing stopping you from imbuing your future students with maths competence.

 Tutoring in maths can be enriching and rewarding for you and your students.